github-rs/github-rs/docs/design.md

 - `impl_macro!` is used to create functions on types created by the `new_type!` macro.
 This is used to implement the functions used when constructing a request.
-It can be used in four different ways:
+It can be used in three different ways:

   ```rust
   impl_macro!(                     //<-- Create a function 'func' which, when